ahadb/linked-list/README.md

 # Linked List

-My implementation of a singly linked list in JavaScript (singly meaning unidirectional and can be traversed in only one direction)
+Implementation of a singly linked list in JavaScript (singly meaning unidirectional and can be traversed in only one direction)

 ## Why Linked Lists?